-- Is it hard to learn?
+Is paddleboarding hard to learn?
 Not at all!
 Our WPA certified instructors will have you up and paddling in no time.
 Our rental boards are very stable and wide and it doesn’t take long to get your balance and you’ll soon be walking on water!
 We will give you a lesson here at the shop before you go.
 Here are some how-to videos to help you too.

-Am I required to wear a life jacket?
-The National Park Service regulations require all operators 13 years of age or older to have a Type III adult USCG-approved life jacket (also known as Personal Floatation Device or PFD) either attached to the vessel or on the operator’s person.
+Am I required to wear a life jacket and leash?
+The National Park Service regulations require all operators 13 years of age or older to have a Type III adult USCG-approved life jacket (also known as Personal Flotation Device or PFD) either attached to the vessel or on the operator’s person.
 All children under 13 years old are required to wear a USCG-approved life jacket at all times while on the water!
 Life jackets are included with the rentals.
 Leashes are required to be worn at all times and are included.

 Is there anything in the lake I need to worry about?
 No. There are no biting fish, leeches, sharks, alligators or other nasty things, just mussels, bass, trout, and some other river fish.
 Just watch for mussels on the rocks underwater- they are sharp.
 You will want to have shoes on when walking on shore due to loose rocks, tumbleweed thorns, and very hot sand.
 There is no current on the lake.
 The thing to watch out for are Jet Skis and boats!

-- What should I bring with me?
-A hat, water, towel, waterproof camera, and sunscreen.
+What should I bring with me?
+A hat, water, towel, waterproof phone/camera, and sunscreen.
 We sell water, sunscreen, sunglasses and hats here if you forget them.
 Sunglasses, (especially those with prescriptions) should be worn only with a tether, if you fall in you could lose them without one.
-If you want to bring anything that can not get wet- (examples: Ipods, cell phones, wallets, non-waterproof cameras, etc.) you will want to get a dry bag for them as things will get wet.
+If you want to bring anything that can not get wet- (examples: Ipads, cell phones, wallets, non-waterproof cameras, etc.) you will want to get a dry bag for them as things will get wet.
 We sell them here at the shop.
 In the cold months (November through March), bring a wetsuit, we rent them here if needed, and wetsuit booties to keep your feet warm (we don’t rent booties).
 In the summer months, a hat and plenty of good sunscreen should be worn.
-We carry dry bags but please plan to leave your cell phone on land.
 Most importantly- bring your friends and a great attitude!